Abner C. Mattoon: Life

 He was appointed Customs Collector for Oswego in 1883, and by 1889 served as Deputy United States Marshal for the Northern District of New York, a position chiefly concerned with marine damage claims and salvage cases.
 The following year, at age seventy-five, Marshal Mattoon seized the schooner Vickery, which had sunk off Wellesley Island at the mouth of the St. Lawrence River, by diving to the wreck and affixing the required notice, wearing a suit of "diving armor."

 In December 1891, Mattoon again attracted the attention of the national press with his testimony in the controversial Laura V. Appleton vs. New York Life Insurance Company suit.
 Mrs. Appleton, the daughter of Mattoon's old Manhattan friend, John Anderson, had sued to regain some of her late father's valuable real estate, including the Plaza Hotel on Fifth Avenue, claiming that her father was incompetent at the time he had made his will.
 The case was appealed to the New York Supreme Court, where it was settled before a verdict was reached, but not before Mattoon gave sensational accounts of Anderson's alleged incompetency.
-He described the latter's increasingly erratic behavior as early as the 1860s and 1870s, evidenced by his claimed communication with spirits, including those of Italian unifier Giuseppe Garibaldi and the murdered "cigar girl," Mary Rogers, whose unsolved case remained a matter of much speculation, and even had even inspired a short story by Edgar Allan Poe.
+He described the latter's increasingly erratic behavior as early as the 1860s and 1870s, evidenced by his claimed communication with spirits, including those of Italian unifier Giuseppe Garibaldi and the murdered "cigar girl," Mary Rogers, whose unsolved case remained a matter of much speculation, and had even inspired a short story by Edgar Allan Poe.

 By the 1890s, he remained active as a justice of the peace and Deputy United States Marshal, as well as dealing in real estate.
 He also served as president of the Old Volunteer Firemen's Association of Oswego.
 In 1893 and 1894, he embarked on an extended hunting and fishing trip through the far western states.
 Upon his return, as president of the local Firemen's Association, he took a leading part in the state association's annual convention, held in Oswego.
 Shortly afterwards, his health failed, and he was confined to his house for the remaining months of his life.

 Mattoon died on November 20, 1895, at his home in Oswego, Oswego County, New York.
 Notices of his death appeared in newspapers across the country, and he was buried in Riverside Cemetery in Oswego.